Skip to main content

 Comparison Table: Employees vs Independent Contractors

-Employment AgreementHas an employment agreement with the employer.Works under a contract for services, not an employment agreement.
+Employment agreement Must have a written employment agreement with the employer Usually works under a contract for services, not an employment agreement

 Legal Tests for Determining Employee vs Contractor Status

 In New Zealand, courts and employment authorities apply several legal tests to determine whether a person is an employee or an independent contractor.
-These tests consider various aspects of the working relationship, and no single test will provide a definitive answer.
+These tests consider the real nature of the relationship, and no single factor is conclusive.
 The key tests include:

-• Intention Test: This looks at the intention of both parties when entering into the agreement, such as whether both the employer and the worker intended to establish an employment relationship or a contract for services.
+• Intention Test: This looks at the intention of both parties when entering into the agreement.

-• Integration Test: This test considers whether the worker is integrated into the employer’s business (suggesting an employment relationship) or whether they operate independently, as would be the case for a contractor.
+• Integration Test: This test considers whether the worker is integrated into the employer’s business or operates independently.

-• Fundamental/Economic Reality Test: This test looks at the actual nature of the working relationship, considering factors such as the worker’s ability to make a profit or suffer a loss based on the work they perform.
+• Fundamental/Economic Reality Test: This test looks at the actual nature of the working relationship, considering factors such as commercial risk and opportunity for profit.

 What Happens if the Status is Misclassified?

 If a worker is misclassified as a contractor when they should have been an employee, they may miss out on critical benefits like minimum wage, annual leave, and sick leave.
-Additionally, they could end up paying more in taxes and ACC contributions than necessary.
-In such cases, workers can seek resolution by contacting employment advisory services or pursuing a personal grievance.
-Employers also face potential legal risks if they incorrectly classify workers, including liability for unpaid entitlements.
+They may also face incorrect tax and ACC treatment.
+Employers also face legal risk and liability for unpaid entitlements if they incorrectly classify workers.

 Social Security in New Zealand